cweinberger/bpc/doc/API.md

 	"profile": {
 		"firstName": "Camilla",
 		"lastName": "Julie Jensen"
+	},
+  "data": {
+    "terms": true
   }
 }
 ```

-Returns the user object as stored in the database.
+Returns the user object as stored in Gigya.

 Profile fields are directly matched to their corresponding whitelisted fields in
 Gigya.
 Please note the restrictions here; only a limited set of fields are